-The Oracle ADF integration module can generate log files that capture information based on events triggered by the following pieces of software within the Oracle ADF Desktop Integration module:
+ADF Desktop Integration can generate log files that capture information based on events triggered by the following pieces of software within ADF Desktop Integration:

-- HTTP filter and the ADF Desktop Integration remote servlet on the web server (server-side logging) - For more information about server-side logging, see Section C.3.1, "About Server-Side Logging". - Excel workbook which you integrate with your Fusion web application (client-side logging)
+- HTTP filter and the ADF Desktop Integration remote servlet on the web server (server-side logging) - For more information about server-side logging, see Section C.3.1, "About Server-Side Logging." - Excel workbook which you integrate with your Fusion web application (client-side

-For more information about client-side logging, see Section C.3.2, "About Client-Side Logging"
+For more information about client-side logging, see Section C.3.2, "About Client-Side Logging."